balqui/prefscript/docs/doc.md

 the function definitions there.
 It is expected that many uses will be `import "std"` which will bring in all the function definitions in the file `std.prfs` provided at installation time in a folder under the name `stdprfs`.
+Accordingly, in order not to "shadow" that file, it is not allowed that a file with name `std.prfs` exists in the user folder (or on `import_folder` arguments to the `-I` flag, see below).

 Scripts intended to be run must include a function definition under the name `main`.
 In scripts that become imported into